Hastings Woolley: Physical culture instructor

-In 1911 he was appointed as an Assistant Instructor in the Tasmanian Physical Training Branch of the junior cadets.The Commonwealth of Australia Gazette, No.61, (Thursday, 26 June 1915), p.1218.
+In 1911 he was appointed as an Assistant Instructor in the Tasmanian Physical Training Branch of the junior cadets.

-In 1912, he moved to South Australia; and in March 1913 he was provisionally appointed as "Honorary Lieutenant H. T. Woolley", of the "Instructional Staff", of the "Physical Training" section of the "Military Forces of the Commonwealth".South Australian Officers; The Half-Yearly Examinations: Successful Candidates, The (Adelaide) Advertiser, (Wednesday, 14 May 1913), p.14.
+In 1912, he moved to South Australia; and in March 1913 he was provisionally appointed as "Honorary Lieutenant H. T. Woolley", of the "Instructional Staff", of the "Physical Training" section of the "Military Forces of the Commonwealth".
 He resigned his commission in March 1917.

-He often lectured on fitness matters.Physical Training of the Australian Military Forces: Lecture at Forbes, by Lieut.
-H. T. Woolley, P.T.I.
-Staff, The Forbes Advocate, (Tuesday, 17 August 1915), p.2.
+He often lectured on fitness matters.

 On moving his Institute of Physical Culture from Launceston to Sydney in 1917, he represented his service as follows: "Last 5½ years Commonwealth Staff Officer of Physical Training".

 Death

 He died in Sydney on 3 February 1946, having collapsed at the bowling green in Birrell Street, Waverley, while playing lawn bowls for the City Bowling Club.